kaiwang0112006/clusfps/README.md

 clusfps clustering process
 ---------
 Two steps are included in clusfps: fingerprint generation and cluster calculation.
 Three type of fingerprint can be calculated:  Topological Fingerprints, MACCS Keys and Morgan Fingerprints.
 Morgan Fingerprints generation needs users to define radius through command-line.
 Cluster algorithm include Butina and Murtagh.
-When using Butina, a cutoff is needed , which is defined as the most number of compounds a cluster can have.
+When using Butina, a cutoff is needed , which means elements within this range of each other are considered to be neighbors.
 When using Murtagh, the number of clusters should be pre-defined.
 Example can be found at [Example](https://github.com/kaiwang0112006/clusfps/blob/master/example/example.txt)

 <p align="center">
   <img src="https://github.com/kaiwang0112006/clusfps/blob/master/guild.png?raw=true" alt="clusfps Architecture"/>